MonaSolutions/MonaServer/_sources/api.txt

 Call on a new client connection.
 First argument is a client object (see *client* object description above), and following arguments depend on the protocol (see `Specific Protocol functionalities`_).

-Finally you can return a table result to add some informations on connection (always with *AMF and LUA types conversion*, see `Server Application`_ page):
+Finally you can return a table result to add some informations on connection (see `Specific Protocol functionalities`_):

 .. code-block:: lua